Step By Step Guide: Running Zingg with Snowflake Iceberg Tables

 image5.png, Picture

-Workflow Phases
+Zingg Workflow Phases

-Find and Label Phase
+Phase 1: Find and Label

 Zingg identifies sample record pairs during the findTrainingData phase, which users label as matches or non-matches.
 These labeled samples are then used to train Zingg's machine-learning model.